idaholab/moose/modules/tensor_mechanics/doc/content/source/vectorpostprocessors/AverageSectionValueSampler.md

 ## Description

-This vector postprocessor locates a number of nodes in a structural component and computes their average variables along the $X$, $Y$, and $Z$ axes on multiple cross sections.
-This feature can be used to compute, for example, average displacements.
+This computes the average value of specified nodal variables at nodes located within cross-sectional planes at user-specified locations along the axis of a mesh.
+For example, this is designed to work on bodies whose mesh discretization is created by extrusion, so that sets of nodes that make up the mesh lie within planes regularly.

-The location of the nodes is given by a direction and an associated length.
+The location of the nodes is given by a direction and an associated set of lengths.
 This postprocessor is particularly indicated for structural components that deform in a way analogous to beams, thereby freeing the user from performing additional postprocessing tasks on a different software.
 One use case of this postprocessor is the definition of cross sections in ducts that bend or bow (see [disp_cross]).